Sign in

 MORE ON HERMONEY:

-More money news when you need it!
-Get the latest and greatest updates on all things investing, budgeting, and making money.
+Stay updated with the latest in investing, budgeting, and money-making tips.
 Subscribe to the HerMoney newsletter at Hermoney.com/subscribe!

 This podcast is proudly supported by Edelman Financial Engines.
-Let our modern wealth management advice raise your financial potential.
-Get the full story at EdelmanFinancialEngines.com.
-Sponsored by Edelman Financial Engines Modern wealth planning.
-All advisory services offered through Financial Engines Advisors L.L.C.
+Allow our modern wealth management advice to elevate your financial potential.
+Discover more at EdelmanFinancialEngines.com.
+Sponsored by Edelman Financial Engines—Modern wealth planning.
+All advisory services are offered through Financial Engines Advisors L.L.C.
 (FEA), a federally registered investment advisor.
 Results are not guaranteed.
-AM

-Editors note: We maintain a strict editorial policy and a judgment-free zone for our community, and we also strive to remain transparent in everything we do.
-Posts may contain references and links to products from our partners.
-Learn more about how we make money.
+Editor's note: We adhere to a strict editorial policy, maintaining a judgment-free zone for our community while striving for transparency in our practices.
+Posts might contain references and links to products from our affiliates.
+Learn more about how we generate revenue.

-Want more information on Lip Cosmetic?
-Feel free to contact us.
+Want to know more about Lip Cosmetic?
+Feel free to reach out.